Rowan Sheriff's Office charges Salisbury man with operating illegal gambling business - Salisbury Post

 Rowan Sheriff’s Office charges Salisbury man with operating illegal gambling business

-SALISBURY — The Rowan County Sheriff’s Office has charged a man in a continuing investigation into businesses considered to be illegal gambling establishments.
+SALISBURY — The Rowan Sheriff’s Office has charged a Salisbury man with illegal gambling as part of an ongoing investigation into businesses known as fish arcades.

-Diallo Antonio Finger, a 48-year-old Salisbury resident, was charged Thursday with two counts of operating more than five video gaming machines, two counts of unlawful gaming promotions, gambling, two counts of operating or possessing a slot machine and illegal slot machines or punchboards.
-He was give a $1,000 secure bond and booked into the Rowan County Detention Center.
+Diallo Antonio Finger, 48, was charged Thursday with two counts of operating more than five video gaming machines, two counts of unlawful gaming promotions, gambling, two counts of operating or possessing a slot machine and illegal slot machines or punchboards.
+He was given a $1,000 secure bond and booked into the Rowan County Detention Center.

-Finger allegedly worked at a fish arcade business at 2143 Statesville Blvd.
-Suite C.
+Finger worked at a fish arcade business at 2143 Statesville Blvd.
+Suite C, the Rowan Sheriff’s Office said.

-Since 2019, the Rowan Sheriff’s Office has been in a legal and criminal dispute with a number of local fish arcade businesses, which get their name because of the animals depicted in games offered inside.
-Last year, the sheriff’s office told fish arcades across the county to shut down or face arrest and seizure of equipment and profits.
-Gold Fish LLC attempted to stop the Sheriff’s Office by filing an injunction in court last year that hasn’t yet been heard by a judge.
+Since 2019, the Rowan Sheriff’s Office has worked to shut down local fish arcade businesses, which get their name because of the animals depicted in games offered.
+Last year, the Sheriff’s Office told fish arcades across the county to shut down or face arrest and seizure of equipment and profits.
+Gold Fish LLC attempted to stop the Sheriff’s Office by filing an injunction last year that hasn’t been heard by a judge.

 In March, the Rowan County Sheriffs Office seized hundreds of thousands of dollars as well as gaming machines from three businesses in Salisbury and two houses in Concord, with help from the Cabarrus County Sheriff’s Office.